FAQs for Applicants and Approved CE Sponsors

 Q: My organization did not have plans to offer homestudy programs at the time of the last application, but now we would like to offer these types of programs.
 Do I need to submit a new application?

-A: You do not need to submit a new application, but you will need to submit relevant portions of the application prior to offering these types of programs.
-Please be aware that effective June 1, 2014, homestudy applications will only be accepted and reviewed during the two regularly scheduled review cycles.
+A: Yes.
+You will need to submit the Homestudy Supplemental application and receive approval before homestudy programs can be offered.
+However, if you will have an application due at the next cycle, you will need to complete BOTH the CESA Application + Homestudy Supplemental to renew your current status as an approved sponsor as you apply to receive approval for homestudy.
+Effective June 1, 2014, homestudy applications will only be accepted and reviewed during the two regularly scheduled review cycles.
 You must answer all applicable questions, submit all the necessary attachments along with the $100 application fee, and this material will be sent to APA's Continuing Education Committee for review.
-If the material appears to meet the criteria, homestudy will become a part of your existing approval.
-Upcoming application dates and a copy of the homestudy application is available within the Resources for Sponsors of CE Programming section of the website.
+If the material appears to meet the criteria, Homestudy Supplemental will become a part of your existing approval.
+Upcoming application dates and a copy of the homestudy application are available online.

 Q: Does the APA Sponsor Approval System have a statement for use by organizations whose approval is pending?